Your board

 • the Executive Directors are all full-time employees of the Society and lead the executive team in managing the day-to-day business; and

-• the Non-Executive Directors are all independent of day to day operations and their role is to challenge the executive and ensure that the Society is efficiently and prudently run in the best interests of members
+• the Non-Executive Directors are all independent of day-to-day operations and their role is to challenge the executive and ensure that the Society is efficiently and prudently run in the best interests of members.

 Meet your board members